PtkPlum/Thai-CaseMix-Centre/Utility/readme.md

 Utility folder is a kindda work made our office's utility better.
-\nThe project in this folder composed of
+The project in this folder composed of

   1. pptx Slide via Python
         We've present the unit cost for many hospitals.
 Approximately, 70 slides are similarly presented for each hospital.